 1. Ironman, like Tony Stark, never takes itself too seriously

 That’s saying something given the tone set by Christopher Nolan’s Batman trilogy, which influenced comic book movies, amongst others, for years.
 Most films following Batman Begins and The Dark Knight, including Man of Steel, decided to take on an unnecessarily darker tone.
 Ironman and the MCU thankfully did not.

-Yes, Tony grows a conscience, develops a heart and learns to use his tech for the good of mankind, but instead of acting like a hero, Tony Stark embraces his celebrity status and enjoys the perks of being a billionaire while occasionally doing heroic things.
+Yes, Tony grows a conscience, develops a heart, and learns to use his tech for the good of mankind, but instead of acting like a traditional hero, Tony Stark embraces his celebrity status and enjoys the perks of being a billionaire while doing good things.

-From the moment we first meet Tony Stark, drink in hand, he is telling the U.S. soldiers in a military convoy to “relax” and “laugh a little.”
-He poses for selfies and brags about his escapades.
-With his now trademark wit, nicknames, and cavalier attitude, Tony Stark practices what he preaches.
+From the moment we first meet Tony Stark, drink in hand, he tells U.S. soldiers in a military convoy to “relax” and “laugh a little.”
+He poses for selfies and brags about his wild escapades.
+With his trademark wit, nicknames, and cavalier attitude, Tony Stark really does practice what he preaches.
 And while he’s obviously flawed, we can’t help but like (even love) him for his ego and willingness to have a good time.
-Thankfully, the Marvel Cinematic Universe followed suit by allowing its characters and fans to enjoy the experience and just have fun.
+Thankfully, the Marvel Cinematic Universe followed suit by allowing its characters and fans to enjoy the ride.